Regis College

 Bachelor of Arts and Science

 This degree consists of a major from the Bachelor of Arts and a major from the Bachelor of Science majors list.
-All requirements for both majors must be met in order for this degree to be awarded.
+All requirements for both majors must be met for this degree to be awarded.

 Classical Bachelor of Arts